 The Rack will now appear in the Convox Console and your teammates with access and logged into the same organization will now see the Rack from their own CLI, and be able to interact and perform updates against the Rack from their own CLI or from the Console.

-Due to an underlying issue with the way that AWS manages permissions when installing Racks, AWS-based Racks unfortunately can’t be moved and transferred like this.
+Due to an underlying issue with the way that AWS manages permissions when installing Racks, AWS-based Racks unfortunately need a further step before being able to be moved effectively.
 We have a longstanding bug report open with AWS to resolve this.

 Moving your Rack from the Console

 You can move any Console-managed Rack back to being locally managed only with the same command: